andrew-h-lee/autogiftr/README.md

-h1.
-Autogiftr
+# Autogiftr

 Welcome, this web app automatically schedules your Gifts for certain occasion & reminds the User of that occasion.

-This application was generated with the "rails_apps_composer":https://github.com/RailsApps/rails_apps_composer gem provided by the "RailsApps Project":http://railsapps.github.io/.
+This application was generated with the [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer) gem provided by the [RailsApps Project](http://railsapps.github.io/).

-h2.
-Diagnostics
+### Diagnostics

 This application was built with recipes that are known to work together.

 This application was built with preferences that are NOT known to work together.

-If the application doesn't work as expected, please "report an issue":https://github.com/RailsApps/rails_apps_composer/issues and include these diagnostics:
+If the application doesn't work as expected, please [report an issue](https://github.com/RailsApps/rails_apps_composer/issues) and include these diagnostics:

 We'd also like to know if you've found combinations of recipes or preferences that do work together.